JetBrains/intellij-sdk-docs/reference_guide/work_with_icons_and_images.md

 ### Image formats and naming notations

-IntelliJ IDEA Platform supports Retina displays and has dark look and feel called Darcula.
+IntelliJ Platform supports Retina displays and has dark look and feel called Darcula.
 According this all images should have 4 different representations (in some cases only 2).
 Let's take a look on the example above.
 We've got three icons: